5North/sopra-fs25-group-22-client/README.md

 A [joining] (https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/join/page.tsx) user can enter the Game ID via 'Join a Game'.
 All players in the same lobby can see who enters and leaves the lobby, as well as who which 2 players are in the same team.

-The Host can only start a game, when there are 4 players in the lobby.
+Only the host can start a game, when there are 4 players in the lobby.

 ### Game
 After the Host starts the game, all players from the lobby get redirected to the [game] (https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/game/%5Bid%5D/page.tsx).